 When discussing the distinctions between bookkeeping and accounting, it is essential to delve into bookkeepers' qualifications and credentials.
-Bookkeepers are responsible for recording/organizing financial transactions and ensuring accurate and up-to-date records.
+Bookkeepers are responsible for recording/organising financial transactions and ensuring accurate and up-to-date records.
 They track income and expenses, reconcile bank statements, and generate critical financial reports.
 While bookkeepers typically hold a high school diploma or associate's degree, accountants often possess a bachelor's degree or higher level of education.

 Bookkeepers may pursue certifications like the Certified Bookkeeper (CB) designation to bolster their expertise and credibility.
 Whether maintaining financial records, offering financial advice, or providing financial reports, bookkeepers and accountants bring substantial value to businesses, regardless of size or industry.

 The cost of bookkeeping services can vary based on your business size and the financial records complexity.
 Hourly rates or monthly retainers are common payment structures.
 On average, small businesses may pay $300 to $800 monthly.

 Hiring a bookkeeper for your business offers numerous advantages.
 With their expertise, they handle various financial tasks daily, including recording transactions, reconciling accounts, and generating financial reports.
 As a business owner, this allows you to concentrate on your core operations and make strategic decisions without getting bogged down by bookkeeping responsibilities.